SaaS Procurement

 Understand your SaaS needs

-The crucial first step of the procurement process is to identify what your business needs from a given SaaS solution.
+The crucial first step of the procurement process is to identify what your business needs from a given SaaS purchasing system.

 It may be that your marketing department has asked for a new sales intelligence tool, or HR needs a timesheet solution — or, an entire suite of collaboration tools may need replacing to better facilitate a remote workforce.
 Understanding your requirements can help direct your research toward new prospective tools.